SFDO-Tooling/CumulusCI/docs/get_started.rst

 Install CumulusCI
 -----------------

-.. note:: These installation instructions assume some familiarity with entering commands into a terminal.
+.. tip:: These installation instructions assume some familiarity with entering commands into a terminal.
     If that's completely new to you, we recommend visiting the `CumulusCI Setup <https://trailhead.salesforce.com/content/learn/modules/cumulusci-setup>`_ module on Trailhead for a step-by-step walkthrough.